How to Plan A Perfect Shanghai Itinerary for 1 to 4 Days 2023/2024

 Get Inspired by Real Travel Stories of Our Customers

 Since 2012, we China Discovery have helped numerous customers to visit Shanghai and the surroundings.
-With our fully-inclusive private tour packages, all of our customers enjoyed their trips to the Bund, Yu Garden, Former French Concession, etc. Some of them kindly shared their precious travel photos and stories about their Shanghai journey, just get inspired now.
+With our fully-inclusive private tour packages, all of our customers enjoyed their trips to the Bund, Yu Garden, Wukang Road, etc. Some of them kindly shared their precious travel photos and stories about their Shanghai journey, just get inspired now.

 "Shanghai visit included two days at the Disney resort.
 Magic experience with my wife and 19 year old son…" - shared on Tripadvisor by our family travelers.